hitottiez/deepsort/README.md

 Then, `cnn.txt` is created in `/mnt/dataset/okutama_action_dataset/okutama_3840_2160/images/**/feature_results/`.

-## Run human tracking and action recognition
+## Running human tracking and action recognition
 Convert Okutama-Action dataset to split images using ffmpeg and put feature files (`det.txt`, `cnn.txt`, `{rgb, flow, fusion}_.txt`) in the proper directory (refer [mht-paf](https://github.com/hitottiez/mht-paf)).

 Example in case that dataset is `/mnt/dataset/okutama_action_dataset/okutama_3840_2160/` and the file of primitive action feature is `rgb_tsn.txt`: